 What is Solar Energy?

-The sun does more than simply provide light during daylight.
-Every photon of sunlight that is absorbed by Earth contains energy which fuels the planet.
-The most important source of all{ weather|| the weather} solar systems and energy sources solar energy systems is responsible for almost every hour of energy consumption.
+The sun does more than just provide light during daytime.
+Each photon of sunlight that gets to Earth has energy that powers the planet.
+The most important source of all{ weather|| the weather} solar systems and energy sources solar energy systems is responsible for nearly every hour of the world’s energy consumption.

-Where does{ all of|| all} the energy that we have come from?
-Our sun, like every star in the universe is a gigantic nuclear reactor.
-Massive amounts of energy is generated by nuclear fusion reactions in the Core of the sun.
-This energy radiates outwards into space in the form of heat and light from the planet’s surface.
+Where does{ all of|| all} this energy come from?
+Our sun, as with every other star in the galaxy is a gigantic nuclear reactor.
+Massive amounts of energy are produced by nuclear fusion effects in the Core of the sun.
+This energy radiates out into space as light and heat from the planet’s surface.

 What is the process of solar energy and what does solar power do?

-Photovoltaic cells are expanding rapidly and are expected to be among the most affordable and fastest growing source of power in the future.
-The{ economic|| financial} advantages for solar cells are increasing every year.
-This will increase the benefits for the environment when the use of renewable energy sources.
+Photovoltaic cells are expanding rapidly and will be one of the cheapest and most rapidly expanding source of power in the future.
+The{ economic|| financial} benefits for solar cells are rising each year.
+This will increase the benefits for the environment when making use of renewable energy sources.

 Photovoltaic solar energy